 Sandfly is easy to set up and immediately begins hunting and discovery operations within seconds after you add a host.
 See the setup video here.

 Sandfly uses purpose-built forensic engines to detect Linux attacks.
 Once the presence of malware is detected, investigators can drill down to see detailed forensic data on the attack processes and activities for a picture of the entire exploit and its impact.

-The average sandfly takes under one second to scan a Linux system.
-A swarm of sandflies can typically assess a system in under 15 seconds and then vanish without a trace.
-Sandflies have minimal system impacts because they don’t require agents that connect into the kernel.
+The average sandfly module takes under one second execute.
+A swarm of sandflies can typically assess a system in under 30 seconds and then vanish without a trace.
+Sandflies have minimal system impacts because they don’t require agents that hook into the kernel.

 The system will select Sandfly Investigations to run based on a random schedule and in random quantities.
 Each sandfly looks for a particular problem (such as suspicious processes or users) and reports back findings.
 These activities are correlated against other tactics discovered by other sandflies, such as a process embedded through a stealth rootkit.